rebelgiri/rebelgiri/README.md

 ## Hello👋, Welcome to my Github Profile
-I am Giri, I am an Artificial Intelligence enthusiast, I am interested in designing and implementing AI/ML-driven solutions, using agile and scrum software development life cycle :blush:.
+I'm Giri, an avid Artificial Intelligence enthusiast with a keen interest in crafting and implementing AI/ML-driven solutions, leveraging the agile and scrum software development life cycle. 😊

-I have finished my Master in Embedded Systems from the Technical University of Chemnitz.
-I have pursued research in Unsupervised learning and Generative adversarial networks.
+I hold a Master's degree in Embedded Systems from the Technical University of Chemnitz, where my research focused on Unsupervised Learning and Generative Adversarial Networks.

-Prior, I have an ample experience in C and C++ Programming on Cross-Platform application development.
-I have a sound understanding of GNU Linux OS as I have worked as Linux System Programmer with MNCs like Huawei Technologies and UST Global (deputed at Intel).
+My prior experience involves extensive work in C and C++ programming for Cross-Platform application development.
+I possess a strong grasp of the GNU Linux operating system, having served as a Linux System Programmer at renowned companies like Huawei Technologies and UST Global (deputed at Intel).

+I have actively contributed to numerous C++ projects with a primary focus on Sensor Data Fusion.
+One notable example includes utilizing Bayesian Networks to estimate the driving direction of lanes.
+Presently, I am engaged in automotive software development, adhering to ISO 26262 and ASIL compliances.

-#### 🔭 I’m currently working on ...
+#### 🔭 I'm presently engaged in ...

 * A Predictive Maintenance project using Deep Learning and Vibration data for Condition Monitoring of Industrial Machinary :heart_eyes:.

 * A research project in the area of Multi-Object Multi-Camera Tracking for Pedestrians :heart_eyes:.